BrunoScholles98/Framework-for-Objective-Visual-Quality-Assessment-FOVQA/README.md

 The second rule is that the Framework needs to read the name of all the videos, among other characteristics.
 Therefore, **you must create a CSV table from the Dataset containing**:

 - The name of all reference videos (required).
-- The name of all the warping videos (required).
+- The name of all the distorted videos (required).
 - Mos of the videos (optional).
 - Video HRC.
 - Type of degradation of the video (optional).